PENPIX-Ministers in new Libyan government

 of the operator's management committee at Eni Oil" and a source

-at Eni has said Ben Yezza had a consulting job with the company.
+at Eni has said Ben Yazza had a consulting job with the company.

 HEALTH: FATIMA AL-HAMROUSH